The Volunteer Team Behind Bluesfest (VTBB)

 Registration FAQs

-Why should I consider volunteering with the Volunteer Team Behind rbc Bluesfest(and Cityfolk!)
+Why should I consider volunteering with the Volunteer Team Behind ottawa Bluesfest(and Cityfolk!)
 (VTBB)?

 We are proud to host many volunteers at our events every season, and are always looking for enthusiastic and qualified volunteers to join our team.
 We have many different volunteer opportunities, both on and off the festival grounds, and we work directly with volunteer leaders to ensure our community is well-supported, trained and supervised effectively, and given ample opportunities to connect with each other in a fun, exciting, and memorable way.

-I want to volunteer at RBC Bluesfest 2023 — when and how can I sign up?
+I want to volunteer at ottawa Bluesfest — when and how can I sign up?

-Our sign-up process is going to look similar this year as we are remaining with the current volunteer management software (InitLive).
+Our sign-up process is going to look similar this year as we are remaining with the current volunteer management software (Bloomerang, previously named InitLive).
+Public registration opens in May.
 Details will be added to our volunteer website as they become available—thank you in advance for your patience!

 RETURNING VOLUNTEERS:

-We are so excited to welcome you back to live events in 2023 as a member of the Volunteer Team Behind Bluesfest (VTBB).
-Early Bird registration will open May 8th-12th, 2023 – we’ve sent out a MailChimp invite to all 2023 EBs, if you did not receive it, please get in touch.
+We are so excited to welcome you back to live events as a member of the Volunteer Team Behind Bluesfest (VTBB).
 Please ensure the following email addresses are in your Safe Senders list so you don’t miss a message from us!

 volunteers@ottawabluesfest.ca